Online Fair - Why apply to the online Fair?

 This image is an important look at the work in context for the jury, it gives them a better idea on how they would experience the work in person.
 They want to see a curated selection of your best works, and ideally the booth/installation image would include some of the pieces presented in your portfolio.
 You do not have to include all 7 artworks.
 Booth images can either be of one of your previous tent or art show set ups OR it can be a mock installation.
 If you do not have a booth image you can install your pieces in your studio or home in a ‘mock set-up’, as you would display them at the Fair (you do not need a tent for the photo), nor do you need to show all 3 walls.
 Please take a look at our Application Tips page for examples and advice.
 MISSING BOOTH IMAGES WILL RESULT IN POINTS DEDUCTED.

 Why won't my images upload?

-Who sits on the jury?
+Who sits on the panel?

 How are the applications selected?

+If you are interested in learning more about our jury process, we recommend you join us at one of our Application Information Sessions (sign up for our newsletter for updates).
 We only accept original artworks.
 All works must be hand-made by the artist.
 Machine-made or mass-produced work are not permitted and will result in an automatic disqualification.
 Please see our Reproduction Policy for details.